 On the last page of this handbook is a form that you must sign.
 Print a copy of the form, sign and date it, and return to the Department of Nursing.

 CHAIR'S WELCOME

-Welcome to the Lehman College Department of Nursing Graduate Program.
+Welcome to Lehman College Master of Science in Nursing Program